25 Of 450

 Understanding Equivalent Fractions

-It's important to understand that 25/450 and 1/18 are equivalent fractions.
+it helps to understand that 25/450 and 1/18 are equivalent fractions.
 They represent the same proportion or value.
-This means that if you were to divide a pie into 450 equal slices and take 25, it would be the same as dividing a pie into 18 equal slices and taking 1.
+Basically, if you were to divide a pie into 450 equal slices and take 25, it would be the same as dividing a pie into 18 equal slices and taking 1.

 Decimal and Percentage Equivalents